Xilinx/Vitis_Libraries/codec/docs/src/tutorial.rst

 .. code-block:: shell

-   make run DEVICE=xilinx_u200_gen3x16_xdma_2_202110_1.xpfm VIVADO_IMPL=1
+   make run PLATFORM=xilinx_u200_gen3x16_xdma_2_202110_1.xpfm VIVADO_IMPL=1

-   # DEVICE is case-insensitive and support awk regex.
+   # PLATFORM is case-insensitive and support awk regex.

    # Alternatively, the FPGA part can be speficied via XPART.
-When XPART is set, DEVICE will be ignored.
+When XPART is set, PLATFORM will be ignored.

    make run XPART=xcu200-fsgd2104-2-e VIVADO_IMPL=1